virtuosoft-dev/hcpp-collabora/README.md

 Be sure to logout and login again to your Hestia Control Panel as the admin user or, as admin, visit Server (gear icon) -> Configure -> Plugins -> Save; the plugin will immediately start installing Collabora depedencies in the background.

-A notification will appear under the admin user account indicating *”WebDWAV plugin has finished installing”* when complete.
+A notification will appear under the admin user account indicating *”Collabora plugin has finished installing”* when complete.
 This may take awhile before the options appear in Hestia.
 You can force manual installation via:

 ```
 cd /usr/local/hestia/plugins/collabora